DST05/cybersecurity-portfolio---TryHackMe/TryHackMe/Pre-Security/README.md

 * Key takeaways
 * Personal reflection

-**Notion** is used for my detailed personal notes, while **GitHub** contains selected summaries and practical documentation suitable for a public portfolio.
+**Notion** is used for my detailed personal notes, while **GitHub** contains selected summaries and practical documentation suitable for these portfolios.

-TryHackMe answers, flags and solutions are not included in this repository.
+**TryHackMe** answers, flags and solutions are not included in this repository.